-Introduction videos should be maximum of 2 minutes, spoken to camera, and may be recorded in any location.
-We encourage students to practice social distancing in the introduction video, according to current regulations in your area.
+Introduction videos should be a maximum of 2 minutes, spoken to camera, and may be recorded in any location.
 Student responses may be filmed one at a time.

 b.
-Name of the group, and where the group is from (town/suburb/city and state, eg. “Bowen, Queensland” or “Fitzroy, Melbourne, Victoria”).
+Name of the group, and where the group is from (town/suburb/city and state, eg. “Bowen, Queensland” or “Albany, Western Australia”).

 c.
 Brief responses to the following questions:

 i.
 Why did you choose this piece?

 ii.
 What did you learn from playing it?

 d.
 Introduction videos must be uploaded to a secure file-sharing website in the same folder/location as your entry video.
 The link for the videos must be included on the online entry form, and remember to link to the entire folder, not just the individual video.

 e.
 Please save your video using the file name [groupname INTRODUCTION]